Emergency Preparedness

 • Keep sand, rock salt, or non-clumping kitty litter to make icy walkways or steps less dangerous.

-Summer Preparedness
+Summer preparedness

 Utah summers are very hot and very dry.
 In extreme heat, the body must work much harder to maintain a normal temperature.
 Most heat disorders occur due to overexposure to heat.
 Poor air quality, increased heat retained by asphalt and concrete, place urban areas at more risk of a prolonged heat wave than those living in rural areas.